In late 2015, Ear Science Institute Australia restored hearing to its 500th cochlear implant recipient.

 “I’m so delighted Ear Science has hit the 500th cochlear implant mark, and thankful to be the recipient.
 500 implants is a really fantastic achievement,” Alex said.

 “The whole team at Ear Science were absolutely brilliant.
 There’s no other word for them.”

 Ear Science Clinic’s Head of Clinical Services, Gemma Upson, also offered special congratulations to Alex in honour of the milestone.

-“As Alex knows all too well, hearing loss can have devastating consequences on the quality of life for the average person,” Gemma said.
+“Hearing loss can have devastating consequences on the quality of life for the average person,” Gemma said.

-“It can really make those affected feel a sense of disconnect and isolation, and can so easily impact upon family and work life.
+“It really can make those affected feel a sense of disconnect and isolation, and can so easily impact upon family and work life.

 Alex’s wife Roslyn said the implant had had an invaluable impact on their family life.

 “It’s so good to be able to chat normally with Alex again.
 There’s much less stress on me and he’s really got his independence back.
 We’re going out more, we’re seeing our friends again.
 He chats with the grandkids.